 Hastings town centre and the castle (photograph: Peter Bolwell)

 “Hastings” means, literally, the sons or dependents of “Haest”, and the town seems to have been founded by a chieftain of this name, or by his followers.
 It seems to have been a more-or-less self-governing enclave within what was then the Saxon kingdom of Sussex, during the “dark ages” of Britain.
 This has suggested to some scholars that Haest and his followers were probably not Saxons like their neighbours, but may have been perhaps a Danish or Jutish people.

 The town is best known because of the Battle of Hastings in 1066.
 Duke William of Normandy invaded Sussex and, having seized the fishing village of Hastings, quickly erected a make-shift wooden fort out of prefabricated parts that he had brought with him over the English Channel from Normandy.
 The English King Harold and his army were in the north of England at this time, and William being unopposed started laying waste to the country around, possibly in order to provoke Harold into a premature attack.
 If so, the tactic succeeded.
 After a forced march of several hundred miles, Harold’s army confronted the Normans at the Battle of Hastings on 14th October, and lost.
-Harold himself was killed along with his two brothers, and this seemed to end effective English resistance to the invaders.
+Harold himself was killed along with his two brothers.
+Although pockets of resistance to the invaders remained, effectively it was all over.
 On Christmas day 1066 William was crowned king of England in London.